 We docked at Charlottetown, Prince Edward Island (PEI), which is Canada's smallest providence both in land and population.
 It is an island of 2190 square miles and a population of 177,000.

-The lake in front of the house was called by Lucy in the book "The Lake of Shining Waters."
+The lake in front of the house was named by Lucy in her book "The Lake of Shining Waters."

 Jim went for a walk in the woods behind the house that Lucy named "The Whispering Woods" in her book.
 Beth, Seth, Mike and Gloria went with us on this adventure.
 We enjoyed a scone and a raspberry cordial on the porch.